digikar99/polymorphic-functions/README.md

 ## Other Usage Notes

 - `define-typed-function` (should) have no effect if the name is already registered as a `typed-function(-wrapper)`.
-Use `undefinne-typed-function` to deregister the name.
+Use `undefine-typed-function` to deregister the name.
 - At `(debug 3)`, typed-functions (should) checks for the existence of multiple applicable `typed-function`s; otherwise, the first applicable `typed-function` is chosen.

 ### Limitations